Wizards go down in flames as a 35-point lead disappears in a 116-115 loss to the Clippers

 Even when Washington was clearly losing control in the fourth quarter, Unseld kept starter Daniel Gafford on the bench.
 Gafford had 12 points in 12 minutes Tuesday and made the most of his early minutes by scoring 10 points and pulling in two rebounds in less than 6:30 of the first quarter before being subbed out for Thomas Bryant.

-“He had a good stretch early, I didn’t like his stretch to start the third … but collectively, from 1-10, myself included, this is embarrassing,” Unseld said.
+“He had a good stretch early; I didn’t like his stretch to start the third. … But collectively, from 1-10, myself included, this is embarrassing,” Unseld said.
 “We cannot let this happen.
 Cannot happen.
 An 80-point half, [19] turnovers for 23 points, game on the line.”

-Washington is taking great care to reintegrate Bryant, who recently returned after tearing his ACL last season, and Rui Hachimura, who spent months away from the team for personal reasons, on a minutes restriction that has both on the court for shorter bursts than they otherwise might.
+Washington is taking great care to reintegrate Bryant, who recently returned after tearing his ACL last season, and Rui Hachimura, who spent months away from the team for personal reasons, on a minutes restriction that has both on the court for shorter bursts than they otherwise might be.

 Unseld was asked before the game when Bryant and Hachimura will be able to play normal minutes and if that might help balance the rotation.